katossky/panorama-bigdata/TP2/TP1  Air Carrier Statistics domestic segment database analysis.md

 1. Run the code.
 2. Does it take time ?
 Any idea why ?
-3. Find a way to make it run quickly
+3. Update the code to make it run.

 ## 2- Code profiling